pabloh/pathway/README.md

 ```

 To define your `call` method using the DSL just call to `process` and pass a block, inside it the DSL will be available.
-Each `step` (or `set`) call is referring to a method inside the operation class, superclasses or available through a plugin, that will be eventually invoked.
+Each `step` (or `set`) call is referring to a method inside the operation class, superclasses or available through a plugin, these methods will be eventually invoked on `call`.
-All of the steps constitute the operation use case and must follow a series of conventions in order to carry the process state along the execution process.
+All of the steps constitute the operation use case and follow a series of conventions in order to carry the process state along the execution process.

 When you run the `call` method, the auto-generated code will save the provided argument at the `input` key within the execution state.
-Subsequent steps will receive this state and will be able to update it, setting the result value or communicating with the next steps on the execution path.
+Subsequent steps will receive this state and will be able to update it, to set the result value or and auxiliary key to communicate with the next steps on the execution path.

 Each step (as the operation as whole) can succeed of fail, when the latter happens execution is halted, and the operation `call` method returns immediately.
-To signal a failure you must return with `failure` or `error` in the same fashion as when defining `call` directly.
+To signal a failure you must return a `failure(...)` or `error(...)` in the same fashion as when defining `call` directly.

-If you return `success(...)` or anything that's not a failure the execution carries on but the value is ignored.
+If you return a `success(...)` or anything that's not a failure the execution carries on but the value is ignored.
 If you want to save the result value, you must use `set` instead of `step` at the process block, that will save your wrapped value, into the key provided at `to:`.
 Also non-failure return values inside steps are automatically wrapped so you can use `success` for clarity sake but it's optional.
 If you omit the `to:` keyword argument when defining a `set` step, the result key value will be used by default, but we'll explain more on that later.